Red Lentil Brownies

 inserted comes out clean.

-9. Let cool completely before cutting.
+9. Let cool completely before frosting (optional) or cutting.

 Notes